MaxGnesi/Blockchain-101/Chapter1.md

 Here's what blockchain actually is: **A way for strangers to agree on truth without trusting anyone.**

 Everything else follows from solving that problem.
+While coordination without central authority existed before—village commons, merchant guilds, and (hawala networks)—these required small communities and repeated interactions.
+Blockchain enables this at global scale through cryptographic proofs and internet connectivity: strangers across continents coordinating in real-time without knowing each other.

 **Critical caveat**: This is blockchain's *promise*, not always its reality.
 In practice, trust assumptions creep back in through centralized infrastructure, oracle dependencies, and governance capture.
 We'll examine these limits throughout.